teachingaway/teachingaway.github.io/ericadler.md

 ---

 Eric builds robust patent portfolios at the intersection of design and technology.
-He brings user experience and information architecture principals from the digital world into his legal work.
+He brings principals of user experience and information architecture from the digital world into his legal work.

-Eric's IP expertise helps designers and developers enforce their rights.

-Eric an advisor to Brooklyn Law School’s technology clinic (BLIP) and sits on the board of the NYC Legal Hackers.

-Eric rides bikes, plays banjo, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, a free treatise on copyright law.
+Eric an advisor to <a href="http://www.blipclinic.org/">Brooklyn Law School’s technology clinic (BLIP)</a>, sits on the board of the <a href="http://legalhackers.org/">NYC Legal Hackers</a>, and builds <a href='http://www.copyrightcodex.com'>copyright codex</a>, the free copyright law treatise.

 - - -